THE CASE FOR INCLUSION

 The truth is that we have human rights simply because we are human—not because of what we look like, or what we can do, or what others think or feel about us, but rather because of what (the kind of being) we are.
-That's why every human being has equal basic rights.
+That's why every human being matters, and every human being matters equally.

 Why abortion is unjust

 The argument for the pro-life view, then, may be summarized like this:

 The unborn is a human being.

 All human beings have human rights, which include the right not to be intentionally killed.

 Therefore, the unborn human being has human rights.

 This is why abortion—the intentional killing of human beings in utero (through lethal suction, dismemberment, crushing, or poisoning)—is unjust.
 It's why both pregnant women and their unborn children deserve our respect, protection, and care.

 Here are some of the most common arguments offered in defense of abortion—and why they don't work.

 Many abortion supporters say that women have a right to choose, or that we should trust women and let them decide.
 People do have the right to choose to do lots of things.
 But there are some acts that aren’t just and shouldn’t be permitted by law because they harm innocent people.
 The question at hand is whether abortion is one of those harmful acts.
 There are good reasons (see above) to think it is.
 (Read more about this argument.)